When it comes to Straightness Training:

 Nowhere do words touch upon absolute truth!

-So it’s really important not to hang too tightly onto the words.
+Therefore, it’s really important not to hang too tightly onto the words.

 Three Dimensional Reality